Proton Therapy for Lung Cancer Treatment.

 When treating lung cancer with traditional radiation, it can be difficult to deliver an effective dose without risking damage to healthy tissue.
 By using proton therapy for lung cancer treatment, physicians may be able to deliver highly effective and very precise doses of protons to the exact location of the lung cancer.

 Proton therapy for lung cancer now appears to be a reasonable treatment for patients whose cancer is limited to the chest.
-Trials performed at the University of Florida Proton Therapy Institute, MD Anderson Cancer Center and other centers demonstrate that proton therapy offers reduced normal lung and bone marrow exposure when compared with conventional photon (X-ray) therapy.
+Trials performed at the University of Florida Health Proton Therapy Institute, MD Anderson Cancer Center and other centers demonstrate that proton therapy offers reduced normal lung and bone marrow exposure when compared with conventional photon (X-ray) therapy.

 Reducing lung exposure is important because it allows oncologists to increase the radiation dose delivered to the sites of lung cancer without increasing the risk of lung injury.
 Reducing bone marrow exposure may reduce treatment-related fatigue and, when necessary, allow for the delivery of more intensive chemotherapy during or after proton therapy.